eduVirtTUL/eduVirt-ansible/README.md

 If you don't want to use docker to run playbooks, or would like to develop the playbooks using something like Ansible VSCode extension, you can setup a local environment.

-In this case you need to create a python virtual environment using the `requirements.txt` file in the root of the project.
+In this case you need to create a python virtual environment and install packaged using the `requirements.txt` file in the root of the project.
 After that you should install the packages below.

 ```
-ansible-galaxy collection install ansible.posix
-ansible-galaxy collection install ovirt.ovirt
-ansible-galaxy collection install community.general
+ansible-galaxy collection install ansible.posix ovirt.ovirt community.general
 ansible-galaxy install ovirt.ovirt-ansible-roles
 ```